Chapel at St. Martin’s Episcopal School

 Students learn to ask questions about faith and are given opportunities to think for themselves and wonder about the greatness of God.
 They also get a chance to be play characters in the Bible or act out scenes showing character traits like kindness and generosity.

 We also offer seasonal activities like backpack blessings, stuffed animal blessing, grandparent’s day and a visit from St. Martin.
 These special activities and guests are wonderful ways to teach children the importance of caring for others and offer creative ways for children to learn about sharing, celebrating family, being a good citizen and taking care of the environment.

 St. Martin’s is here for you

 Please know that you are a part of our community at St. Martin’s Episcopal School and church.
 We are here for you to celebrate, pray and even hold your hand and comfort you during difficult times.
 We want to be a part of your family’s life.
-Never hesitate to reach out to our our Head of School and St. Martin’s Rector, the Rev. Scot McComas.
-You are invited to attend our worship services and join in our classes, activities and events.
+Never hesitate to reach out to our Interim Rector, The Very Rev. Ron Pogue You are invited to attend our worship services and join in our classes, activities and events.
 Please visit our church website for more information.